These diseases can be restricted to a single joint, as in arthritis, or can affect several joints, as in rheumatoid arthritis and osteoarthritis.

 The joint deformity increases microfractures or loosens the ligaments, which causes a decrease in muscle support.

 The increase of the periarticular fractures and the laxity in the articulations, bones, or cartilages cause the cartilages or the bones to be broken into small fragments.

 This also leads to the destruction of the joints.

 The grinding sound that is heard while walking is due to this complication when the joints move.

 Causes of arthropathy associated with gout and glass

-The arthropathy related to gout and crystal is due to the deposition of monosodium urate, calcium apatite, calcium oxalates, calcium pyrophosphate crystals.
+The arthropathy related to gout and crystal is due to the deposition of monosodium urate, calcium apatite, calcium oxalates, and calcium pyrophosphate crystals.

-Degenerative arthropathy is also caused by diseases such as gout or crystal deposition called pseudogout, due to repeated attacks of acute arthritis.
+Degenerative arthropathy is also caused by diseases such as gout or crystal deposition called pseudogout due to repeated attacks of acute arthritis.

 The large joints of the periphery, especially those located in the lower extremity, are the most affected.

 The treatment will depend on the causes.